jemaf/jaimito/README.md

 ## Basic Usage

-To validate your email, just call the `validate` function!!
+Using Jaimito is really simple: all you have to do is call the `validate` function.

 To validate an email, you must provide the email itself and the callback that will be executed after its validation.